 Q: When will the new licenses be available?

-A: State officials haven’t given an exact start date.
-Originally, the rollout was to start in January but it was later pushed back to March.
-Now, plans are for Franklin and Woodford counties to begin offering the new licenses in early April.
-About two to three weeks after that, other counties in the state will start.
+A: State officials haven’t given an exact start date for all counties.
+Originally, the rollout was to start in January but it was later pushed back to March, then April.
+Now, plans are for Franklin County to begin offering the new licenses on June 28.
+That "pilot program" would be extended to Hart and Woodford counties at a later date.

 Q: When will my current driver’s license not be an acceptable form of ID to board a plane at Louisville Muhammad Ali International Airport?